 Nyda is a San Diego native and graduate of Stanford University, Nyda Jones-Church is the former CEO and COO of Prudential California Realty in Southern California, for years one of the largest real estate brokerages in the United States and the largest in the Prudential network.
 Nyda and her partner grew the company from five people in one office in 1985 to over 6,000 people in four affiliated companies with over one hundred offices in Southern California by 2006.
 Since retiring from Prudential California in 2007, she has focused on consulting to brokerages across the country, developing a major residential project in Baja California and her work with the Sonoran Institute.
 Her civic commitments in San Diego have included the Junior League, the San Diego Chamber Orchestra, the Magdalena Ecke YMCA and the Scripps Hospital Foundation.

-Kara Teising works with DHR International as a partner in the firm’s Nonproft Practice.
-She focuses on corporate social responsibility, B corporations, and corporate sustainability with special attention to values and mission driven searches in the private and nonprofit sector.
-She has experience recruiting for a broad range of clients and has earned the respect of numerous notable national and international organizations working to affect positive change.
-Prior to joining DHR International, Teising served as Partner and Practice Lead for the Nonprofit sector of ThinkingAhead Executive Search.
+Kara Teising works with JobPlex, a DHR International company, as a partner in the firm’s Nonprofit Practice.
+Kara recruits nationwide in the nonprofit arena with special attention to values and mission driven searches in the private and nonprofit sectors.
+She has experience recruiting for a broad range of clients and has earned the respect of numerous notable national and international organizations working to affect positive change such as Conservation Lands Foundation, National Parks Conservation Association, Earthjustice, KaBOOM!, PAI, and Make-A-Wish®.
+Prior to joining Jobplex, Kara served as Partner and Nonprofit Practice Lead for ThinkingAhead Executive Search.
 Her expertise lies in recruiting talent for C-suite and Director-level roles in development, communications/media, program and senior leadership.
-Before ThinkingAhead, Teising spent six award-winning years as a sales person and sales manager with their parent company, Southwestern.
-Teising is an honors graduate from James Madison University with a Bachelor’s of Science in Speech Communication, concentrating in Conflict Resolution.
-Actively involved in her community, Teising is an alumnus of the Young Leaders Council and a past Board Member of the Tennessee Repertory Theatre.
-Teising is an active Board member of the Sonoran Institute, based in Tucson, AZ.
+Before ThinkingAhead, Kara spent six award-winning years as a sales person and sales manager with their parent company, Southwestern.
+She is an honors graduate from James Madison University with a Bachelor’s of Science in Speech Communication, concentrating in Conflict Resolution.
+Actively involved in her community, Kara is an alumnus of the Young Leaders Council and a past Board Member of the Nashville Repertory Theatre.
+Kara is an active Board member of the Sonoran Institute, based in Tucson, AZ and chairs the Nominating and Governance Committee.
 She is a Certified Personnel Consultant (CPC) and Certified Employee Retention Specialist (CERS) through the National Association of Personnel Services.
 She is also a member of the American Society of Fundraising Professionals (AFP).
+When she’s not blissfully busy serving the nonprofit sector, she’s spending time with her husband and two young children, planning their next adventure together.
+Other favorite pastimes include quality time with friends, visiting iconic places in the Interior West, and immersing herself in a page-turning novel.

 Barton (Buzz) Thompson